Annual Summer Picnic

 Dogwood Park in Mariemont, Pleasant Street off of Rt.
 50/Wooster Pike

-FREE this year to everyone, thanks to our 150th year patrons and member support.
+FREE thanks to our Patron and member support.

 Welcome back to our signature summer event, the Picnic for alumni and students!
 Renew ties with alums of all ages.
-Meet our new freshman class and say hello to our upperclassmen before they all head out to Cambridge.
+Meet our new freshman class and say hello to our upperclassmen before they head out to Cambridge.
+Bring your family along!
 The event is outdoors with plenty of space.
 Sit under the pavilion or bring your lawn chairs to spread out under the trees.
-We recognize there is a mix of vaccination status in our community and viral variants are still circulating.
-Use your own discretion for participating in the picnic.
-Since this is an inclusive event and our first in-person meeting, let's keep a little extra distance and please wear a mask if you are unvaccinated.
+Expect lawn games for those inclined to aerobic activity.
+Playground is on site.

 The Harvard Club will provide hamburgers, hot dogs and veggie burgers hot off the grill along with chips, side dishes, lemonade and tableware.

-Please RSVP the number in your party by August 6 with the online RSVP below or by email to Robert Sorscher.
+Please RSVP the number in your party by August 12 for planning purposes.

 All Harvard University graduates, affiliates and students along with your families are cordially invited.
 Look for us in the shelter under the Bell Tower after you turn onto Pleasant Street.
 Parking is available at the park, at the softball field, on the left side of Pleasant across from the park and on Field House Way.